NervanaSystems/neon/doc/source/distributed.rst

 activations across devices.
 However, since the binary masks used for dropout are generated on device, each activation replica undergoes a different random masking.
-This leads to slightly different results when training the same model in parallel mode versus single-gpu mode.
+This leads to slightly different results when training the same model in parallel mode versus single GPU mode.
 One way to mitigate this difference would be to share masks during fprop, but this would introduce additional communication overhead, and in practice we do not observe a penalty in network performance with the current approach.